mackenziehamlett/project1/README.md

 |   | Cancel fire operation and call fire department buttons look too similar and in emergency the wrong one would be easily pressed |
 |   | Alarm button is not labeled |

-# Issues with the current design
-(can I just use the table for this?)

 # Common/ Rare use cases for an elevator
 ### Common
 - Move people to and from various floors of a building rapidly